You’ll also know that I’m not a big fan of how our culture tries to force people to follow an agenda that only causes stress and unhappiness.

 How has the pressure of "being someone" affected you?
 In what ways do you try to assert your specialness, importance or superiority?
 Leave a comment below or email me and I’ll reply to you personally.

-If you enjoyed this article, share it with your amigos by clicking on the social media icons on this page.
+If you enjoyed this article, share it with your amigos on social media.
 You can also share it with your compadres.

 Photo: Dasha Herman